So many people report feeling unwell after eating too much Chinese food that a term was coined for the feeling: the

 The term first appeared in 1968 in the New England Journal of Medicine to describe the general feeling of unwell that people feel after eating certain Asian foods.
 Chinese food isn't the only culprit.

-Monosodium glutamate, commonly known as MSG, is most often blamed as the cause for Chinese Restaurant Syndrome despite numerous studies over decades have failed to confirm that "normal" amounts of MSG cause the effects claimed.
+Monosodium glutamate, commonly known as MSG, is most often blamed as the cause for Chinese Restaurant Syndrome despite numerous studies over decades having failed to confirm that "normal" amounts of MSG cause the effects claimed.

 Although pretty well everyone knows at this point realizes that most of what we call "Chinese food" on cheap buffets in the West doesn't really resemble authentic Chinese food, both the original and the Americanized stuff usually contain copious amount of MSG.

 A large number of Westerners have stopped eating Chinese food because of the way they feel afterward.
 Yes, there is often abundant MSG in Chinese food, but you may be surprised to find that MSG is added to many of the processed foods regularly consumed in the West.